danmgs/AWS.Lambda.Worker/README.md

 ### Deploy with the bat file

-You need to edit this bat file according to your region (***--region*** parameter) :
+First, you need to edit this bat file according to your region (see parameter ***--region***) :
 ```
 cloudformation/
   |
   |->aws-cli-deploy.bat
 ```

-You need to fill the cloud formation parameters in the file :
+You need to configure the cloud formation parameters in the file :

 ```
 cloudformation/